charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 Be very careful to get the casing and characters right.
 Use this as a guide:

 * [Cloud 9 Slides](http://bit.ly/elf-cloud9)

-## Create Workspace

-If you have not done so already,

-- In Cloud 9 hit the Plus icon and create
-  - new NodeJs workspace
-  - Based on your GitHub repository
-  - If you have no GitHub repository then first complete the [Git New Repo][gnr] assignment.

 ## Getting Started